virotosh/conversation_search/README.md

-# conversation_search
+# conversation search
-empower search with LLM
+search feature for LLM

+Work in progress...